dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The GS MUST respond with OK 200, or one of the following errors:

-    TBD
++ TBD

 from Error Responses {{ErrorResponses}}.

 ## Request JSON {#RequestJSON}

-\[Editor: do we want to reuse the JWT claims "iat","jti", etc.]
+\[Editor: do we want to reuse the JWT claims "iat", "jti", etc.? ]

 + **iat** - the time of the request as a NumericDate.